Body

 Watch the Web Accessibility Perspectives Video to have a better understanding of the importance of making digital content accessible.

-Step 5: Use Accessibility Checker Tools
+Step 6: Use Accessibility Checker, Testing & Support Tools

 Recommended Browser Plug In Tools